Tomoloo L1 Review

 The Tomoloo has an effective range of 10.9 and a maximum rage of 11.7 miles.
 The battery recharges in four hours and forty minutes, close to the average for the class.

 For the purpose of this review, power is defined as hill ascending ability and maximum flat ground speed.
 The hill-climbing analysis was conducted first on a 3.5% grade.
 If this hill was surmounted, then the scooter was run up a much steeper 10.5% grade.
 While the Tomoloo was an average performer in the speed assessment - maxing out at just over 15 mph - the 3.5% grade slowed the scooter by 3-5 mph and the 10.5% grade brought the scooter to a standstill well short of the ¼ mile hill crest.

 Ride is an assessment of the vibration a scooter transfers to the rider when passing over bumpy terrain such as cracks in the sidewalk.
 Having tested many of these scooters we know that this metric is primarily an assessment of the tire type.
 The Tomoloo's tires are pneumatic and absorb much of the road's inconsistencies.
 Accordingly, they offer one of the smoothest rides in the fleet.

-Given the cruising speed of the Tomoloo — which is pretty darn fast — it's a good thing that it has good brakes.
+Given the cruising speed of the Tomoloo — which is decently fast — it's a good thing that it has good brakes.
 With both a front electronic and rear fender brake, testers were happy with the power felt on rapid flat ground stops and the steadiness during controlled descents.

 Weight, folded dimensions, folding ease, carrying latch utility, transporting, and effort are the focus of the portability assessment.
 The Tomoloo checks all the boxes in this metric, leaving testers with little in the way of critique.